cameronmurphy/timelapse-thingy/README.md

 Compose
 -------
-This script takes your output frames (written by `scrape.py` or otherwise) and compiles them into output frame images using the `montage` tool from ImageMagick.
+This script takes your source images (written by `scrape.py` or otherwise) and compiles them into output frame images using the `montage` tool from ImageMagick.
 ```
 $ timelapse-thingy/compose.py --input-dir scrape-output --output-dir compile-output